-In October 2020, a former manager of the National Library Board (NLB), Ivan Koh Siong Wee, pleaded guilty to receiving approximately S\$581,000 in bribes from a former employee, Low Poek Woen, in exchange for advancing Low's business interests with NLB.
-Low also pleaded guilty to charges of providing bribes to Koh.
+In October 2020, a former manager of the National Library Board (NLB) pleaded guilty to receiving approximately S \$581,000 in bribes from a former employee in exchange for advancing the latter's business interests with NLB.
+The former employee, in turn, pleaded guilty to charges of providing bribes to the former NLB manager.

-Koh was a former manager of the NLB department set up to spear-head its move into e-books and other digital resources and shared NLB's move towards digitalisation with Low, advising him to explore this business opportunity.
-Low then set up three companies which provided digital content.
-To help advance Low's business interests with NLB, Koh shared confidential information with Low on the digital resources that NLB was interested in and how such resources were assessed for procurement or renewal.
-With this information, Low was able to source and supply the resources to NLB when the opportunity arose.
-Koh also advised Low on what prices to quote NLB.
+The former manager was in an NLB department set up to spearhead its move into e-books and other digital resources and shared NLB's move towards digitalisation with the former employee, advising him to explore this business opportunity.
+The former employee then set up three companies that provided digital content.
+To help advance the former employee's business interests with NLB, the former NLB manager shared confidential information with him regarding the digital resources that NLB was interested in and how such resources were assessed for procurement or renewal.
+With this information, the former employee was able to source and supply the resources to NLB when the opportunity arose.
+The former NLB manager also advised him on what prices to quote NLB.

-In return, Koh asked Low for money for various personal purposes.
-Low then set aside about 30 per cent of all the profits earned from his three companies' contracts with NLB to be given as bribes to Koh.
-Low would provide Koh with amounts from this pool of money set aside whenever Koh requested money from him.
+In return, the former NLB manager asked the former employee for money for various personal purposes.
+The latter then set aside about 30 per cent of all the profits earned from his three companies' contracts with NLB to be given as bribes to the former NLB manager.
+He would provide the former NLB manager with amounts from this pool of money set aside whenever money was requested money from him.